otakainswe/Geospatial_Analysis/README.md

-# TUB
+# Geospatial Analysis
-Lectures and assignments of TUB.
+Lectures and assignments of GA.
+2019 SS.